onnx/models/models/image_classification/mobilenet/README.md

 # MobileNet

 ## Use cases
-Mobilenet models perform image classification - they take images as input and classifies the major object in the image into a set of pre-defined classes.
-They are trained ImageNet dataset which contains images from 1000 classes.
+Mobilenet models perform image classification - they take images as input and classify the major object in the image into a set of pre-defined classes.
+They are trained on ImageNet dataset which contains images from 1000 classes.
 MobileNet models are also very efficient in terms of speed and size and hence are ideal for embedded and mobile applications.

 ## Description
-MobileNet improves the state of the art performance of mobile models on multiple tasks and benchmarks as well as across a spectrum of different model sizes.
+MobileNet improves the state-of-the-art performance of mobile models on multiple tasks and benchmarks as well as across a spectrum of different model sizes.
 MobileNet is based on an inverted residual structure where the shortcut connections are between the thin bottleneck layers.
 The intermediate expansion layer uses lightweight depthwise convolutions to filter features as a source of non-linearity.
 Additionally,  it removes non-linearities in the narrow layers in order to maintain representational power.

 ## Model
 MobileNet reduces the dimensionality of a layer thus reducing the dimensionality of the operating space.
 The  trade off between computation and accuracy is exploited in Mobilenet via a width multiplier parameter approach which allows one to reduce the dimensionality of the activation space until the manifold of interest spans this entire space.